mikeg64/mikeg64.github.io/_posts/2020-01-08-importing-MHD-simulationdatatoParaview.md

 * add option
 * select state configuration options - output rendering components i.e.views, view selection and image type

+### Method 3

 The other option which is not deprecated is to do the following
 * set options in catalyst Define Exports
 * Catalyst->Export Catalyst script

 Other options include the possibility of saving scene elements to a range of formats for example PLY (.ply) which might be used to generate the scenes for rendering tools such as [Blender](https://www.blender.org/).

+## Conclusion

+* Save configurations as hdf5 format - this is a recognised and powerful standard also saves space
+* Use the save state method to generate the a python script file